kacper1112/SUDOKU_solver_python/README.md

 ```

 Keep in mind, that the main goal of this program is to show how a backtracking algorithm works, it is certainly not about quick sudoku solving.

+### TODO
+- <s>Implement simple line recognition using Hough Transform.</s>
+- Recognize individual cells in the grid.
+- Implement Tesseract OCR (probably) to read digits in cells.